-INDEX Wage Subsidy Program ("WSP") 2020 • With effect from April 2020, the Malaysian Government introduced the Wage Subsidy Program ("WSP").
-The WSP is a program designed to assist employers where the Malaysian Government will subsidise the payment of employee salaries to the employer for a period of 3 months.
-The sum of assistance paid AUSTRALIA out is dependent on the size of the Company as follows:- CHINA HONG KONG i.
-Businesses with headcount of 75 or below employees - RM1,200 for every employee INDIA MALAYSIA ii.
-Businesses with headcount of 76 to 200 employees - RM800 for every employee INDONESIA 1 APR iii.
+INDEX Wage Subsidy Program ("WSP") 2020 With effect from April 2020, the Malaysian Government introduced the Wage Subsidy Program ("WSP").
+The WSP is a program designed to assist employers where the Malaysian Government will subsidise the payment of employee AUSTRALIA salaries to the employer for a period of 3 months.
+The sum of assistance paid out is dependent on the size of the Company as follows:- CHINA i.
+Businesses with headcount of 75 or below employees - RM1,200 for every employee HONG KONG MALAYSIA ii.
+Businesses with headcount of 76 to 200 employees - RM800 for every INDIA 1 employee INDONESIA APR iii.
 Businesses with headcount of 201 or more employees - RM600 for every employee.
-JAPAN 2020 There are several qualifying conditions, which are:- MALAYSIA C C i.
-Employer/ Employee must be registered with SOCSO; NEW ZEALAND NG BA ii.
+JAPAN 2020 There are several qualifying conditions, which are:- MALAYSIA i.
+Employer/Employee must be registered with SOCSO; NEW ii.
 Only limited to Malaysian Employee(s) earning RM4,000 and below;iii.
-Business must suffer a decline in sales / revenue} of at least 50% compared to January 2020 (only for businesses with headcount of 76 and above); PHILIPPINES N N iv.
-Employers not entitled to dismiss, instruct employees to take unpaid SINGAPORE ΓOO leave or decrease wages during period of WSP and 3 additional months thereafter.
-SOUTH More KOREA Workers' Minimum Standards of Housing And Amenities Act 446 SRI LANKA (Amendment) 2019 TAIWAN This Act serves as an amendment to the old Workers' Minimum Standards of Housing and Amenities Act 1990.
-In 2019, the legislative had passed the Act THAILAND MALAYSIA and was scheduled to take effect on 1 June 2020.
-However, a grace period of VIETNAM 27 MAY 3 months has now been extended to the employers, and the effective date is scheduled on 1 September 2020. • 2020 The amendments cover a minimum standard for space requirement for workers' accommodations, basic facilities for the housing and workers, and safety and hygiene elements to foreign workers in all sectors .
-Click here to view 2019 edition More More
+Business must suffer a decline in sales / revenue} of at least 50% compared ZEALAND to January 2020 (only for businesses with headcount of 76 and above); PHILIPPINES iv.
+Employers not entitled to dismiss, instruct employees to take unpaid leave or decrease wages during period of WSP and 3 additional months SINGAPORE thereafter.
+SOUTH KOREA BACK More Workers' Minimum Standards of Housing And Amenities Act 446 (Amendment) 2019 SRI LANKA IJ This Act serves as an amendment to the old Workers' Minimum Standards of TAIWAN K N MALAYSIA Housing and Amenities Act 1990.
+In 2019, the legislative had passed the Act THAILAND L 0 0 27 MAY and was scheduled to take effect on 1 June 2020.
+However, a grace period of 3 months has now been extended to the employers, and the effective date is scheduled on 1 September 2020.
+VIETNAM 2020 The amendments cover a minimum standard for space requirement for workers' accommodations, basic facilities for the housing and workers, and safety and hygiene elements to foreign workers in all sectors .
+Click here • More More to view 2019 edition Reduction of EPF contribution for the Year 2021 Important: action likely required Previously, pursuant to the Employees Provident Fund Act 1991, the statutory rate of contribution for employees below the age of 60 is 11%.
+However, with effect from January 2021 until December 2021, the statutory contribution rate will be automatically reduced from 11% to 9% for employees aged Good to know: follow developments MALAYSIA 18 DEC under 60 years old.
+[Note: For employees above the age of 60, their statutory contribution rate remains unchanged] The Malaysian Government has decided to reduce employee contributions in order to provide the employees with more disposable income, which in turn will spur the economy and cushion / mitigate the losses from the Covid-19 outbreak. no action required 2020 Be that as it may, the employees do have a choice to maintain their Looking Back contribution rate at 11%.
+And any employees who wish to do so will have to fill in Borang KWSP 17A (Khas 2021), and submit the completed form to their respective employers for online registration via i-Akaun (Employer), which will begin from 14 December 2020 onwards.
+Looking More Forward